Zirak/SO-ChatBot/README.md

 The result will be in `master.js` and `master.min.js`

 ###The Bot API###
-(or a very limited subset of)
+(, a very short explanation of a limited subset of)

-For a real cover, check the source code or `console.log(bot)`.
+For a real cover, check the source code or [this wiki page](https://github.com/Zirak/SO-ChatBot/wiki/Plugin-writing) or `console.log(bot)`.
 Should be straightforward.

 ```javascript
 //add a bot command